 At Ohio Recovery Centers, we treat all substance use disorders, including prescription drug addiction.

 You should consult your prescribing physician before discontinuing the use of any prescription medication.
-In many cases, a tapered reduction in dosage can mitigate withdrawal symptoms and cravings during detox.
+In many cases, a tapered reduction in dosage can mitigate withdrawal symptoms and drug cravings during detox.
 After detox, you can engage in intensive outpatient treatment at our Cincinnati alcohol and drug rehab.

 Whatever level of treatment intensity best suits your circumstances and the severity of your prescription drug addiction, access the following treatments at Ohio Recovery Centers: